 So we started off from Kannur.
 After bus hoping we reached Pottemplavu bus stop.
 The KSRTC bus ride to this place itself is beautiful, not because of the quality of the ride 😉 because of the lush greenery all around.

-I like the bus journeys if it isn’t too crowded, I have a window seat and no harsh sunlight hitting on my face or something like this-seat in the front, and they have some music playing.
-Then it is a perfect journey!
+I like the bus journeys if it isn’t too crowded, If I have a window seat and no harsh sunlight hitting on my face or a place like this -a seat near the driver, and they have some music playing; then it is a perfect journey for me!
 Am I asking for too much ?! 😉

 It was already raining randomly.
 So we put on our raincoats and got ready for the ‘trekking in raining’.
 It was my first experience and I was all excited about the trek.
 We started walking to the base.
 There is a ‘well maintained’ road till the Paithalmala valley.